vmarcinko/art-of-programming/markdowns/first.md

 To catch potential error in data as soon as possible, because the processing code can fail later due to invalid data and sometimes it's not easy to spot the cause and is much more costly to fix.

+#### JSON

+JSON if very popular data format currently, and we intentionally picked syntax for our data format to be almost exactly equal to JSON.

+How is called JSON data type for string values (eg.`"John"`)?

+A string.

+And what is JSON data type for boolean (eg. `false`)?

+A boolean also.

+And JSON equivalent for a list, for example:

+    [ "john", "bob", "andy", "john" ]

+?

+It's called **JSON array**.

+And JSON equivalent for a map?

+    {
+        "name": "John",
+        "age":  57
+    }

+It's called **JSON object**.

+And what is JSON equivalent for a set, such as:

+    #{ "john", "bob", "andy" }

+There is no such data type in JSON, only array for collection, but it does not guarantee element uniqueness which set does.

+Is there some schema technology for JSON data, that would provide validation to data written in such format?

+There are some that can be found around, but not official one.
+JSON was not initially designed with schema in mind.

 #### XML